-Markets are dictating the height of their floral product.
-For the Easter Lily forcer this is a particular problem because the market wants, and indeed demands shorter and shorter lily plants.
-Further, there is an economy on box sizes and the number of boxes which fits into a transport.
-Consequently, the problem of height control has become a concern of great importance.
+Markets are dictating the height of their Consequently, the problem of floral product.
+For the Easter lily forcer, this is a particular problem because the market wants, and indeed demands, shorter and shorter lily plants.
+Further, there is an economy on box sizes and the number of boxes which fit into a transport. height control has become a concern of great importance.